Greg Roman: Baltimore Ravens (second stint)

 In 2017, the Ravens hired Roman as a senior offensive assistant and tight ends coach under head coach John Harbaugh; in 2018 he was promoted to assistant head coach and tight ends coach.
 In 2019, the Ravens opted to completely revamp the offense and the then offensive coordinator Marty Mornhinweg decided to retire.
 Roman, who had coached Colin Kaepernick at San Francisco, was promoted to offensive coordinator.
 He was tasked with the development of a new offense based on his experiences as a tight ends coach and in football theory.
 It was centered on the Ravens' new quarterback, Lamar Jackson and running back Mark Ingram II.
-In Roman's first full season in charge of the Ravens' offense, after 12 games, the team averaged 33.8 points per game; best in the NFL.
+In Roman's first full season in charge of the Ravens' offense, the team finished the season averaging 33.2 points per game; best in the NFL.
 The prolific season ended in a playoff exit that deviated from those run heavy schemes which became a notable point in the legacy of the achievements from that season.

 On January 19, 2023, the Ravens announced that Roman had resigned as the team's offensive coordinator following the Ravens' loss in the Wild Card round of the 2022–23 NFL playoffs against the Cincinnati Bengals.
 Roman was replaced by Todd Monken, who installed a more passing oriented offense in Baltimore.

 Los Angeles Chargers

 On February 8, 2024, Roman was named as offensive coordinator for the Los Angeles Chargers under head coach Jim Harbaugh, with whom he had worked with while Harbaugh was head coach of the 49ers.
+He was fired on January 13, 2026, following a Wild Card loss to the New England Patriots by a score of 3–16.

+New York Giants

+On February 6, 2026, Roman was hired to serve as a senior offensive assistant for the New York Giants, reuniting him with John Harbaugh.